Azure-Samples/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli): Required if you deploy the migrated application to Azure locally.
 The latest version is recommended.
 - Fork the [GitHub repository](https://github.com/Azure-Samples/java-migration-copilot-samples) that contains the sample Java application.
 Clone it to your local machine.
 Open the `asset-manager` folder in VSCode and checkout the `workshop` branch.

-## Install GitHub Copilot app modernization for Java (Preview)
+## Install GitHub Copilot App Modernization for Java (Preview)

-In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot app modernization for Java` extension in marketplace.
+In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot App Modernization for Java` extension in marketplace.
 Select the Install button on the extension.
 After installation completes, you should see a notification in the bottom-right corner of VSCode confirming success.

 In VSCode, configure runtime arguments to enable the proposed API:
 ```json